Okwelle: Location and Boundaries

 Okwelle is surrounded by major towns including Umunachi, Abba, Dikenafai, Okwe and Ezike.
-Okwelle is blessed with several sources of fresh water, including springs, lakes, inland water channels and seasonal runoffs.
+Okwelle has several sources of fresh water, including springs, lakes, inland water channels and seasonal runoffs.
 According to Floyd Barry, 'from Okwelle, to Imo River, a constriction of the Cuesta landforms takes places, but east again beyond the river, the uplands broaden to a dissected plateau around Bende separated by only a few miles from the Okigwe-Ngusu-Arochukwu Cuesta and related features.'